 Best fit: ASRS Group 1, 2 and 3 reporters who want Australian context, Australian support, and a platform designed around AASB S2 rather than adapted to it.
 Particularly strong for Year One reporters optimising for a tight, audit-ready filing, with a modular upgrade path built in for the maturity progression ASRS expects.

-Best fit: large US-headquartered entities, particularly those already using Workiva for SOX, CSRD or financial reporting.
+Best fit: large Australian listed entities, particularly those already using Workiva for SOX, CSRD or financial reporting.
 For smaller or less complex reporters, Workiva can be heavier and costlier than the job requires.
 Trace remains ranked ahead of Workiva for Usability (8.86 vs 8.35) and Results in G2’s ESG Reporting Index, which reflects the difference between a platform designed around AASB S2 compliance and a broader filings suite extended into it.

 Best fit: smaller Group 3 entities working through an accounting partner who already uses Sumday.
 Teams with material climate risk, scenario analysis or Scope 3 supply chain work typically layer additional tooling on top.